(Mycobacterium ulcerans infection)

 Clinical and epidemiological characteristics of cases

-The clinical and epidemiological aspects of cases vary (according to geographic area) in different countries and settings.
+The clinical and epidemiological aspects of cases vary considerably within and across different countries and settings.

 In Africa, about 48% of those affected are children under 15 years, whereas in Australia, 10% are children under 15 years and in Japan, 19% are children under 15 years.

 Gender distribution of the disease also varies: .

 - Africa - 52% males and 48% females;

 - Australia – 55% males and 45% females;